 Among the Jews from Krasnik who were shot by firing squad in the labour camp in Budzyn were

-Dr. Pupko (Warsaw), unknown Rozencwajg, Josef Szwarcman (Janow Lubelski), unknown Wurman
+unknown Szwarchard, Josef Szwarcman (Janow Lubelski), unknown Wurman (Trzydnik), unknown

-(Trzydnik), unknown Zabner (Warsaw), Fajwel Zajdenwerk (Zaklikow), Chaskiel unknown surname,
+Zabner (Warsaw), Fajwel Zajdenwerk (Zaklikow), and Chaskiel unknown.

 A group from Krasnik and nearby Izbica, undated.
 Izbica residents are identified in the photo as follows:

 Avraham Brinker, Moshe Roch, Shmuel Akerman, Tshipa Brinker, Chaim Aler, Shmuel Elboim, Shimshon Vasserman.